E-delweiss/Cul_de_Chouette/README.md

 En cours...

 P.S.
-Because it's a french tv show with, sometimes, deep french puns, I wrote this code in french.
-But if you don't speak french and have any question about the code, do not hesitate, i'll translate it for you in English.
+Because it's a french tv show, the puns are difficult to translate so I wrote the code in french.
+But if you don't speak french and have any question about the code, do not hesitate, I'll translate it for you.